Bachelor of Communication - Information Design

 Student availability

-Information Design students are available in the spring/summer semester (May through August).
+Information Design students are required to complete 450 hours of work in the spring/summer semester (May through August).

 Post online